wpilibsuite/frc-docs/source/docs/hardware/sensors/accelerometers-hardware.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image:: images/accelerometers-hardware/navx-imu-to-roborio-mxp.svg
+  :alt: Show the NavX plugged in to the MXP port on the roboRIO.

 Several popular FRC devices (known as "inertial measurement units," or "IMUs") combine both an accelerometer and a gyroscope.
 Popular FRC example include: